• Home

 These qualifications are explained in our Admissions and Continual Occupancy Policies (ACOP).

-• Acceptable criminal record check.
+• Must pass a criminal background check.

 Admissions Statement

 It is the policy of the Housing Authority to comply with all Federal, State, and local nondiscrimination laws and with rules and regulations governing Fair Housing and Equal Opportunity in housing and employment.
-Admissions are conducted without regard to: race, color, religion, creed, sex, national orgin, disability, marital status, familial status, or sexual orientation.
+Admissions are conducted without regard to: race, color, religion, creed, sex, national origin, disability, marital status, familial status, or sexual orientation.

 Find out more